Oil set for biggest quarterly rise since 2009 amid OPEC cuts, sanctions

 GRAPHIC: Russia, Saudi & rest of OPEC crude oil production - tmsnrt.rs/2CHr9lJ

-Bank of America said it expected oil prices to rise in the short term, with Brent forecast to average $74 per barrel in the second quarter.
+Bank of America said it expected oil to rise in the short term, with Brent forecast to average $74 per barrel in the second quarter.

 Heading towards 2020, however, the bank warned of a recession.